 - Water underpins all the 17 goals of the 2030 Agenda for Sustainable Development.

-- According to the World Bank, it is becoming increasingly difficult to achieve SDG1 to end poverty, partly because of more frequent water-related disasters such as floods and droughts.
+- According to the World Bank, it is becoming increasingly difficult to achieve SDG1 to end poverty, partly due to more frequent water-related disasters such as floods and droughts.

-- The number of droughts and other extreme weather events have doubled in the past 25 years, and the World Health Organization warns of severe consequences for nutrition (SDG2) and health (SDG3).
+- The number of droughts and other extreme weather events have doubled in the past 25 years, and the World Health Organization warns this will have severe consequences for nutrition (SDG2) and health (SDG3).

 - A growing body of research shows the importance of water for development and human well-being.
-When people have access to clean water and safe sanitation, they are healthier and can go to school or work.
-Improving access to water at home and sanitation in public places are especially important for girls and women since it increases their chances of going to school or getting an income.
+When people have access to clean water and safe sanitation, their health is significantly improved.
+Ensuring access to clean water at home and sanitation in public places is especially important for girls and women, as it increases their chances of receiving an education or maintaining a job.